FabienTregan/TheOldManGlitch/readme.md

   * `1:D163`
   * `4:789E`
   * `4:78DB`
-* Disable the last two breakpoints (they are just used to highlight the lines)
+* Disable the last two breakpoints (they are just used to highlight the lines) (use the `Debug -> Breakpoints` menu)
-* In the memory (hex) view, go to `WRA1:D887` (use `ctrl-g`) and scroll so it is on fisrt line
+* In the memory (hex) view, go to `WRA1:D887` (use `ctrl-g`) and scroll so it is on first line
-* In the code view, go to `4:7888` and scroll so it is on firt line
+* In the code view, go to `4:7888` and scroll so it is on first line
 * Run the game (`F9` key)

 ### Optional : Modify the menu to display speaker's name

-  You can not directly modify the VRAM (video memory) to change the displayed menu because it is recopyed from a buffer in memory at each VBLANK (that is about 60 times per second).
+  You can not directly modify the VRAM (video memory) to change the displayed menu because it is recopyed from a buffer in memory at each VBLANK (that is about 60 times per second, 120 with provided setting of the emulator).
 You should edit the buffer instead.
-The buffer will be re-built when you exit the menu, so no trave of the modification will stay in memory and you can start playing directly.
+The buffer will be re-built when you exit the menu, so no trace of the modification will stay in memory and you can start playing directly.

-  Here are the addresses at which you whant to modify the buffer:
+  Here are the addresses at which you want to modify the buffer:

 Addr | Data (hex)     | Tiles
 -----|----------------|---------